lablup/backend.ai-docs-webui/docs/overview/overview.rst

   sessions.
 For example, if you set the total amount of resources available in a domain, the resources of all containers created by users in the domain cannot be greater than the amount set.
-- Groups: A hierarchy belonging to a domain.
-Multiple groups can exist in one domain.
-You can think of a group as a project unit.
-A user can belong to multiple groups (or projects) at the same time within a domain.
-Compute sessions must belong to one group, and users can only create sessions within their own groups.
-Domain admins can set policies or manage sessions for groups within the domain.
-For example, if you set the total amount of resources available within a group, the resources in all containers created by users in the group cannot be greater than the amount set.
+- Projects: A hierarchy belonging to a domain.
+Multiple projects can exist in one domain.
+You can think of a project as a project working unit.
+A user can belong to multiple projects at the same time within a domain.
+Compute sessions must belong to one project, and users can only create sessions within their own projects.
+Domain admins can set policies or manage sessions for projects within the domain.
+For example, if you set the total amount of resources available within a project, the resources in all containers created by users in the project cannot be greater than the amount set.
 - Image: Each container has a pre-installed language-specific runtime and various computational frameworks.
 The state of such snapshots before they are executed is called an image.
 You can choose to run an image provided by the